+Employees in Kentucky are entitled to the minimum wage of $7.25 an hour.
+Under federal and Kentucky law, employees who work more than 40 hours a week are eligible for overtime.
 Kentucky law requires employers to provide both meal and rest breaks.
-Employees are entitled to a reasonable off-duty meal period close to the middle of the shift, and the employee can't be required to take it before the third or after the fifth hour of work.
+Employees are entitled to a reasonable off-duty meal period close to the middle of the shift, and the employee must be able to take it between the third and fifth hour of work.
 Employees are also entitled to a paid ten-minute rest period for each four-hour work period, and the rest period must be in addition to regularly scheduled meal period.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
-Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
+It is illegal for employers to fire employees for filing wage complaints, testifying in wage hearings, or other participating in wage and hour proceedings.

 Time Off Work